konstantins90/symfony-cookie-consent-bundle/README.md

 ### Twig implementation

-Load the cookie consent in Twig via render_esi ( to prevent caching ) at any place you like:
+Load the cookie consent in Twig via render_esi ( to prevent caching ) at any place you like

 ```twig
 {{ render_esi(path('fn_cookie_consent.show', {